Welcome to Carousel Farm's Education Center

 Our structure and traditional “summer day” activities provide opportunities to shine in the summer sun -- mixing opportunities for work with experiences at play!

-Carousel Farm is a summer day program serving teenagers and young adults with learning disabilities (mild intellectual disabilities), and mild autistic spectrum disorders (Asperger's Syndrome), ages 14 - 25 years.
-The program will begin its forty-third season this year!
+Carousel Farm is a summer day program serving teenagers and young adults with learning disabilities (mild intellectual disabilities), and mild autistic spectrum disorders (Asperger's Syndrome), ages 12 - 25 years.
+The program will begin its forty-sixth season this year!

 At Carousel Farm, children and young adults are provided opportunities to learn, maintain, and improve skills through participation in various activities of high interest to them, including: